At times, a player will be "greyed out" and

 now seems to be using JAX as the three-letter abbreviation for

-Added my Weekly Pick Sheet Form to this workbook.
+Added the Weekly Pick Sheet Form to this workbook.

-The changes made to 2.28 caused a potential bug when loading
+The changes made to 2.28 caused a bug that could appear under

 The program was not stripping leading or trailing spaces from the